Maguire Scholars Program at GMercyU

 - Been an active participant in his or her school through exta-curricular activities or community service

-* Participating Maguire Scholar Program High Schools: Academy of Notre Dame, Agnes Irwin, AIM Academy, Archbishop Carroll (FF), Archbishop Ryan (FF), Archbishop Wood, The Baldwin School, Bishop McDevitt (FF), Bishop Shanahan (FF), Bonner/Prendergast (FF), Cardinal O’Hara (FF), Conwell-Egan (FF), Cristo Rey, Father Judge (FF), Germantown Friends School, Gwynedd Mercy Academy High School, Hallahan (FF), Hardy Williams High School, The Haverford School, Holy Ghost Preparatory School, Lansdale Catholic (FF), LaSalle College High School, Little Flower (FF), Malvern Preparatory School, Mastery/Lenfest Campus (MC), Mastery/Pickett Campus (MC), Mastery/Shoemaker Campus (MC), Mastery/Thomas Campus (MC), Merion Mercy Academy, Mercy Career and Technical High School (FF), Mount Saint Joseph Academy, Neumann/Goretti (FF), Pope John Paul II (FF), Roman Catholic (FF), Simon Gratz High School (FF), Springside Chestnut Hill Academy, St. Joseph’s Preparatory School, St. Hubert (FF), West Catholic (FF), William Penn Charter School, and Woodlynde School.
+* Participating Maguire Scholar Program High Schools: Academy of Notre Dame, Agnes Irwin, AIM Academy, Archbishop Carroll (FF), Archbishop Ryan (FF), Archbishop Wood (FF), The Baldwin School, Bishop McDevitt (FF), Bishop Shanahan (FF), Bonner/Prendergast (FF), Cardinal O’Hara (FF), Conwell-Egan (FF), Cristo Rey, Father Judge (FF), Germantown Friends School, Gwynedd Mercy Academy High School, Hallahan (FF), Hardy Williams High School, The Haverford School, Holy Ghost Preparatory School, Lansdale Catholic (FF), LaSalle College High School, Little Flower (FF), Malvern Preparatory School, Mastery/Lenfest Campus, Mastery/Pickett Campus, Mastery/Shoemaker Campus, Mastery/Thomas Campus, Merion Mercy Academy, Mercy Career and Technical High School (FF), Mount Saint Joseph Academy, Nazareth Academy High School, Neumann/Goretti (FF), Pennsylvania School for the Deaf, Pope John Paul II, Roman Catholic (FF), Simon Gratz High School, Springside Chestnut Hill Academy, St. Hubert, St. Joseph’s Preparatory School, The Shipley School, West Catholic (FF), William Penn Charter School, and Woodlynde School.

 FF = Faith in the Future